tytydraco/yessleep/out/As_punishment_I_was_given_1000_IQ.md

 It was overwhelming.
 I tried to focus on just thinking about the facts.

-*My name is Callum I had been born 34 years ago in Portland, Oregon and ever since seeing “Close Encounters of the 3rd Kind” as a kid I’ve always had an interest in aliens which is what made me get a camera at a young age to photograph the night sky which is what got me into photography and why I went to Art School and still owe $17,510 in student loans*—*which I will likely never be able to pay off because I spend the majority of my time getting high and playing videogames to stave off the void in my life from having never been in a meaningful relationship*—*which is a result of my overbearing nature from my ADHD and trust issues I developed when my mother left me with my ill-equipped father when I was four years old*—*hence why I gravitate toward mindless hobbies like video-recording UFO lights in the night because I feel that they give me some miniscule sense of purpose.*
+*My name is Callum I had been born 34 years ago in XXXX, XXXX and ever since seeing “Close Encounters of the 3rd Kind” as a kid I’ve always had an interest in aliens which is what made me get a camera at a young age to photograph the night sky which is what got me into photography and why I went to Art School and still owe $17,510 in student loans*—*which I will likely never be able to pay off because I spend the majority of my time getting high and playing videogames to stave off the void in my life from having never been in a meaningful relationship*—*which is a result of my overbearing nature from my ADHD and trust issues I developed when my mother left me with my ill-equipped father when I was four years old*—*hence why I gravitate toward mindless hobbies like video-recording UFO lights in the night because I feel that they give me some miniscule sense of purpose.*

 The psychic surgeon caressed the sides of my head with his plastic fingers.
 “Tell me about … purpose.”